Formulir Kontak

 • The Innovators – Walter Isaacson

-(Lives of the dreamers and builders, reads like a novel)
+(Lives of the Dreamers and Builders reads like a novel)

 • Turing’s Cathedral – George Dyson